sharash/sharash.github.io/docs/_posts/2020-09-26-rank-proof.markdown

 ---
 layout: post
-title:  "A proof of row rank == column rank"
+title:  "A concise proof of row rank == column rank"
 date:   2020-09-26 19:23:33 +0200
 ---
 As I was reading up on linear algebra lately, I was looking for a more intuitive proof of row rank == column rank than the one in Axler's book.
 This led me to Wardlaw's concise proof [1], which happens to use a matrix factorization.